Miner28/AvatarImageReader/README.md

 ## Update 2.0
 - Now supports Alpha encoding which allows 33% increase in data storage
 - Allows multiple avatars to be queued up for decoding.
 Theoretical unlimited text storage!
-- Added public discord bot for linking and automatic uploading of users.
+- Added public discord bot for linking and automatic uploading of users with specific roles.
 [Invite to your server](https://discord.com/api/oauth2/authorize?client_id=938573401201721425&permissions=2147600448&scope=bot%20applications.commands)

 ### Example use cases
 Dynamically updated calendar

 Any text in your world that you want to edit without re-uploading

+Automated Supporter board

 ## Requirements
 - VRCSDK 3 2021.06.03 or later (earlier versions are untested but may work)